 When the plane returned. he dropped another note saying that there was no way for him to drop everything, so B -29s would have to drop the supplies.
 The POWs had no idea what the pilot was talking about.
 When the B-29s appeared over the camp, the POWs had never seen anything so large in the sky.
 The POWs received so much food and clothing that they shared it with the Japanese civilians who had been kind to them

+On August 28, 30, and September 1, food was dropped near the camp by American planes.
+The Japanese civilians helped the POWs carry it into the camps but did not take any of it.
+The only thing the civilians were interested in was the silk from the parachutes so that they could make clothing.
+The former POWs gorged themselves on the food and many became ill but none seriously.
 A jeep with American Military Police arrived on September 2, 1945.
 The MPs patrolled the camp and kept the former POWs from leaving until arrangements were made to move the men.
 On September 13, the prisoners were sent to Yokohama by train, where they boarded the American hospital ship the U.S.S.
-Rescue on the 14 and received medical examinations.
+Rescue on the 14th.
 This date also became the date he was officially liberated.
-After the examination, it was decided that John should be returned to the Philippines.
-He was boarded onto the U.S.S.
-San Juan and taken to Okinawa.
-There he was put on the U.S.S.
-Monitor and taken to Manila.
+On the ship, they received physicals and were processed.
+It was at that time it was decided that he be returned to the Philippines for additional medical treatment.

 From Manila, John sailed on the U.S.S.
 Marine Shark for the United States on October 10.
 The ship arrived at Pearl Harbor sometime around October 22 and sailed the next day.
 East of Hawaii, the ship suffered a breakdown and drifted for two days until repairs had been made.
 His family received this telegram, dated October 26, 1945, from the War Department.